sap-tutorials/sap-build-apps/tutorials/codejam-events-process-10/codejam-events-process-10.md

 ### Add API key
-In order to call an SAP Build Process Automation trigger – either a standard trigger or a wait trigger – you must send an API key with the adequate permissions.
+In order to call an SAP Build Process Automation trigger – either a standard trigger or a wait trigger – you must send an API key with adequate permissions.

 1. Go to the **Control Tower**, and click **Environments**.